-A written request has been submitted to Council in accordance with Clause 4.6(3) of the LLEP 2013 justifying the existing/proposed contravention of the Site Coverage development standard, which is summarised as follows:
+A written request has been submitted to Council in accordance with Clause 4.6(4)(a)(i) of the applicable local environmental plan justifying the proposed contravention of the Site Coverage development standard which is summarised as follows:

-- The proposal retains the existing building envelope and footprint, no increase to site coverage is sought. - Proposed works have no adverse impacts on the amenity of adjoining properties. - The variation to site coverage is minimal being only 0.6% over the control. - The proposal results in no change to existing arrangement of landscaped area onsite.
+- The proposal retains the existing building envelope and footprint and no increase to site coverage or bulk and scale is sought. - Proposed works have no impact on the amenity of adjoining properties. - The proposal results in no changes to existing on site landscaped area. - The proposal satisfies the objectives of the R1 General Residential zone and the Site Coverage standard.

-The applicant's written rationale adequately demonstrates compliance with the development standard is unreasonable in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard.
+The applicant's written rationale adequately demonstrates compliance with the development standard is unnecessary in the circumstances of the case, and that there are sufficient environmental planning grounds to justify contravening the development standard as the proposal will be generally consistent with the zone objectives of the R1 General Residential Zone and will meet the objectives of the Site Coverage Standard.

-The relevant objectives of the R1 - General Residential zone are outlined in the section above.
+The Objectives of the R1 General Residential Zone as outlined in the LLEP 2013 are as follows: